IBM-Bluemix-Docs/security-advisor/partners.md

 ## Verifying the connection
 {: #neuvector-verify}

-1. In the {{site.data.keyword.security-advisor_short}} dashboard, check whether the NeuVector card displays as expected.
+1. In the {{site.data.keyword.security-advisor_short_notm}} dashboard, check whether the NeuVector card displays as expected.

 2. Log in to NeuVector and [verify the connection](https://docs.neuvector.com/integration/ibmsa){: external}.